benhulan/advanced-nodejs/README.md

  - `node serverFork.js` - Test with `curl localhost:3000/compute` in one tab and `curl localhost:3000` in another
  - `node loadBalancer.js` - Test in browser or with Apache Bench tool to simulate multiple requests `ab -c200 -t10 http://localhost:8080/`
  - `node cluster.js` - Creates a cluster using `loadBalancer.js`.
 Perform tests as before
+ - `node cluster2.js` - Displays 25 users for first 10 sec via all workers with 1 db request, then 625 users on the 2nd request, etc

 ### etc
 Most of the following single-line commands, tips and can be run without using a coded file.